enkidevs/curriculum/Android/Fundamentals/android-basics/what-are-manifest-file.md

 *	Determines which process will host application components
 *	Declares which permissions the application must have in order to access protected parts of the API
 *	Declares minimum level of the Android API that the application requires.
-*	Lists libraries that the application must be linked against.
+*	List libraries that the application must be linked against.

 ---